alex-cicchetti/EprocurementChaincodeVSC/README.md

 2- Commission: class relating to the commission of the tender requested by a customer.

-3-RfQ (requestForQuotation): class relating to a supplier's proposal for a specific commission from a customer.
+3- RfQ (requestForQuotation): class relating to a supplier's proposal for a specific commission from a customer.

+4- PO(purchase order)